uniquetrij/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented

-The PR2 robot is fitted with an RGB-D camera that provides per-pixel depth information in addition to an RGB image.
+The PR2 robot is fitted with an RGB-D camera that provides depth-per-pixel information in addition to an RGB image.
 This camera continuously captures the point cloud from the robot's environment and writes to the ros topic `/pr2/world/points`.
 This serves as our input to the perception pipeline.
 Here is an example image from __Test World 1__ depicting how the original environment with objects lying on the table looks like from the robot's perspective.